8-year-old Licypriya Kangujam demands climate action

 This has threatened the livelihood of people, species and ecosystems.
 We are calling on everyday citizens to rise up and come together to engage the public, educate people about the environment, and act to make positive and sustainable changes to protect the earth that we all live on.
 Earth Day is not a day, but a movement.

-#Trees4Earth aims to inspire citizens of the Earth to plant 7.8 billion trees by 2020 — one for each person expected to populate the Earth in that year.
+#Trees4Earth aims to inspire citizens of the Earth to plant trees to fight climate change and restore habitats.
 Over 900 million trees have already been planted in India since 2016, many through the efforts of governments, NGOs, corporates, academic institutions, religious groups and individuals.
 EDN visits rural regions to help people understand that the fruit trees they plant will shortly bear fruit to nourish their families and also generate income.
 In Lalitpur alone, one of India’s most drough-prone areas, EDN distributed over 100,000 fruit saplings.

 Global Climate Literacy Leading to Stewardship